ch-var/ch-var/README.md

 More about me
 =============
 For more information, please visit my [website](https://ch-var.github.io).
-I am always open to collaborations and research projects.
-If you would like to work together, please feel free to get in touch.
+I'm always open to collaborations and research projects.
+If you'd like to work together, please feel free to get in touch.

 <br> <br>